How much does an international move cost?

 Moving internationally doesn’t have to break the bank.
 Here are some practical ways to save on your relocation:

-- Ask About Full-Service Packages: Some groups of movers will also offer a pack, insurance and unpack bundle, which may be less expensive than to pay individually.
+- Ask About Full-Service Packages: Some groups of movers will also offer a pack, insurance, and unpack bundle, which may be less expensive than paying individually

 How Professional International Moving Assistance Can Save You Time and Money